danferns/motion-canvas-typewriter/README.md

 ### Methods

 -   `typewrite()` - Starts the typewriter animation.
     Optionally, you can pass a `keystrokeDelay` callback to calculate the time between each character being typed out.
-The callback must return a number representing the delay in milliseconds, and it receives the message and the next character index as arguments.
+The callback must return a number representing the delay in seconds, and it receives the message and the next character index as arguments.

     The default `keystrokeDelay` function uses randomization to simulate a human typing out the message.